The rigid-flexible value for symplectic embeddings of four-dimensional ellipsoids into polydiscs: Introduction, Statement of Results

 \subsection{Outline of Paper}

-In Sections 4 and 5, we give a proof of Theorem 1.1 by applying the reduction method for two distinct intervals of $a$.
-We first consider $a\leq RF(b)$, showing that $c_b(a)$ on this interval is strictly above the volume constraint.
-Then, using Proposition 3.5 (ii) in \cite{CFS}, $RF(b)\leq (\sqrt{2b}+1)^2$, so we show again using the reduction method that $c_b(a)$ in the interval $[RF(b), (\sqrt{2b}+1)^2]$ equals the volume constraint.
-Then in Section 5, we proceed with the proof of Theorem 1.2.
-We establish an upper bound $RF\leq 9$ for $\beta_n$ using the reduction method.
-Section 6 shows that $RF(\beta_n)\geq 8$ by explicitly exhibiting a sequence of obstructive classes $R_n$ and showing they determine $c_{\beta_n}(8)$.
-An argument bounding the values of $d,e$ in possible obstructive classes $(d,e;\m)$ on $(8,9)$ then establishes the necessary result.
+In Sections 3, 4, and 5, we give a proof of Theorem 1.1 by restricting to two distinct intervals of $a$.
+We first consider values of $a$ less than (\ref{largebRF}) with a positivity of intersection argument, communicated to us by the authors of \cite{CFS}, which suffices to show that $c_b(a)$ on this interval is strictly above the volume constraint until the value of $a$ in (\ref{largebRF}).
+Then, as Proposition 3.5 (ii) in \cite{CFS} establishes that $RF(b)\leq (\sqrt{2b}+1)^2$, we use the reduction method to show that on the interval from (\ref{largebRF}) to $a=(\sqrt{2b}+1)^2]$, $c_b(a)$ equals the volume constraint.

+On this second interval, the proof is again split into two sections, each organized according to the possible orderings of terms in a certain vector.
+Although this choice of exposition emphasizes that our argument is comprehensive, it also leads to a proliferation of cases.

+Then in Section 6, we proceed with the proof of Theorem 1.2.
+We first establish an upper bound $RF(b_n)\leq 9$ using the reduction method.
+We then calculate $c_{b_n}(8)$ by exhibiting a sequence of obstructive classes $R_n$ which determine $c_{b_n}(8)$.
+An argument similar to that in \cite[Section 3.6]{CFS} then establishes that the only possible obstructive classes on $a\in [8,9)$ are the $R_n$.